Hungry-Banana/YouTube/README.md

 # YouTube
-First update to push notifications to Discord
+First update to push notifications to Discord!